mayconmesquita/iot-arduino-smart-home/README.md

 ## Description

-A residential automation project with Arduino, Ethernet Shield and Websocket (Node.JS)
+[IoT] A residential automation project with Arduino, Ethernet Shield and Websocket (Node.JS)

 ## Contribute